2i2c-org/docs/admin/howto/environment/customize-image.md

 1. Click the ![Git icon](media/git.svg) Git icon in the left sidebar to open the JupyterLab Git extension.

-1. Clone the forked repository from [Set up the GitHub repository and connect it to quay.io](#set-up-the-github-repository-and-connect-it-to-quay-io) into the hub by the clicking *Clone a Repository* button followed by entering the URL of the remote Git repository, e.g. `https://github.com/<username>/example-inherit-from-community-image.git`.
+1. Clone the forked repository from {ref}`Set up the GitHub repository and connect it to quay.io<add-packages:set-up-github>` into the hub by the clicking *Clone a Repository* button followed by entering the URL of the remote Git repository, e.g. `https://github.com/<username>/example-inherit-from-community-image.git`.

 1. Change the working directory by double-clicking *example-inherit-from-community-image* in the file explorer on the left side of the screen.

+(add-packages:build-base-image)=
 ### Build base image

 1. Update the GitHub workflow files with your quay.io repository